Cars24

 5) Aftermarket Exhausts

 Technically, swapping out your factory-fitted exhaust system for a louder unit is within the law, but there are certain conditions that need to be met.
-For a start, any change to the exhaust system of your car needs RTO approval.
+To start, any change to your car's exhaust system needs RTO approval.
 More importantly, the unit you intend to install needs to have a decibel rating of under 100.
-So while aftermarket exhaust units can be a great upgrade in terms of aesthetics and performance, they also need to fall within the approved noise limits.
+So, while aftermarket exhaust units can be a great upgrade in terms of aesthetics and performance, they also need to fall within the approved noise limits.

 6) Aftermarket Suspension Systems